fvfarahani/Alzheimers-CNN/README.md

 # Alzheimer's Diagnosis Using MRI

 This project aims to train a convolutional neural network (CNN) classifier to predict whether an MRI scan of a patient shows signs of Alzheimer's disease or not.
 Transfer learning is used, specifically the ResNet50 pre-trained model as the base model, and custom layers are added on top to fine-tune the model for our specific task.
+We also performed explainability analysis using tf_explain library to visualize important features and regions in input images that our model relies on to make predictions.

 ## Usage